 Same- or next-day swap

-We haul the full container to your pad and drop an empty one in the same motion—no loading hour lost.
+We haul your full container to the staging pad and drop an empty one in the same spot so loading never stops.

 Step 3